bebopjmm/starfinder-campaigns/dead-echoes/Team/nisk.md

 #### Operative (Hacker)

-- **Operative Edge**: +1 Insight bonus to initiative and skill checks
+- **Operative Edge**: +2 Insight bonus to initiative and skill checks
-- **Trick Attack (+1d4)**: As a full action, you can move up to your speed.
+- **Trick Attack (+1d8)**: As a full action, you can move up to your speed.
 Whether or not you moved, you can then make an attack with a melee weapon with the operative special property or with any small arm.
 Just before making your attack, attempt a Bluff, Intimidate, or Stealth check with a DC equal to 20 + your target’s CR.
 If you succeed at the check, you deal additional damage and the target is flat-footed.
 You can’t use this ability with a weapon that has the unwieldy special property or that requires a full action to make a single attack.
 	- attempt trick attack using Computers check with a +4 bonus by creating a computerized distraction (you can’t use this option if stripped of all computerized gear in an area with no computers).
 - **Specialization Skills (Skill Focus,Free Skill Rank)**: Computers, Engineering
 - **Evasion**: If you succeed at a Reflex save against an effect that normally has a partial effect on a successful save, you instead suffer no effect.
 You gain this benefit only when unencumbered and wearing light armor or no armor, and you lose the benefit when you are helpless or otherwise unable to move.
 - **Operative Exploits**: Effects DC14, Skill DC 16
 	- **Holographic Clone**: 1/day stdAct, You can create 1d4 holographic duplicates or psychic projections of yourself that conceal your true location and last for 2min.
+- **Quick Movement (+10ft)**: As long as you are unencumbered and wearing light armor or no armor, your land speed increases
+- **Weapon Specialization**: basic melee weapons, small arms, sniper weapons

 #### Feats

 - **Mobility**: +4 bonus to AC against AoO from movement
+- **Weapon Focus (small arms)**: +1 attack bonus

 ### Augmentations